hmrc/slack-notifications/README.md

 }
 ```

-## Send to a team based on a Github username of one of their members
+## Send to a team based on a Github username of one of its members

 ```
 POST /slack-notifiations/notification